Rene Pinto Preview, Player Props: Rays vs. Yankees

-The Tampa Bay Rays and Rene Pinto, who went 1-for-3 last time in action, battle Clarke Schmidt and the New York Yankees at Tropicana Field, Saturday at 4:10 PM ET.
+On Sunday, Rene Pinto (.192 batting average in his past 10 games, with a home run, two walks and four RBI) and the Tampa Bay Rays play the New York Yankees, whose starting pitcher will be Carlos Rodon.
+First pitch is at 1:40 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Rockies.
+In his most recent game he had a hitless showing (0-for-3) against the Yankees.

 Rene Pinto Game Info & Props vs. the Yankees